mitchellthomson/Security-CODE/README.md

     Stateless auth - there is no way of logging a user out on the backend and must wait for the end of the session which will take time leaving it open for malicious agents.

     Cross-site Request Forgery(CSRF) -  a malicious agent is able to take the stored data from a registered user by imitatiating what appears to be an http request from a legit site.

+    Man in the middle - unless deployed with https it bleed SSL token and will be vulnerable for attackers to steal the users session.

 ### Threat Model
 ![](images/security.png)